12/02/2023

-Mesh vs Fabric – The History of Office Chair Material
+Mesh vs Fabric – The History of Office Chair Upholstery.

 Every day, millions of office workers around the world sit down without giving a second thought to the rich history that went into their favourite office chair’s material.
 But why should they?
 The evolution of chair upholstery hardly seems like a page-turner